Fellowships and Internships

-Volunteer support will fall into three categories: educational tours, community partners, and onsite events assistance.
+Volunteer support will fall into three categories: gallery educators, community partners, and onsite events assistance.

-- Educational tour guides deliver meaningful learning experiences in the CCP's galleries.
+- Gallery educators deliver meaningful learning experiences in the CCP's galleries.
 You will work with classes at all levels and with other interest groups and learn how to tailor these experiences for different purposes and for a diverse range of learners.

 - Community partners help build relationships with community members.
 You will be involved in initiatives across campus and Southern Arizona to extend and enrich engagement with the CCP.
 Community partners may work with local artists, K-12 teachers, university affiliates, and other members of the CCP's larger community.

 - Events assistants work with CCP staff to develop successful public events.
 You provide vital help with special occasions at the CCP, such as artist and scholar lectures, exhibition openings, and other membership celebrations.